Lawrence Rabiner

-Lawrence R. Rabiner (born 28 September 1943) is an electrical engineer working in the fields of digital signal processing and speech processing; in particular in digital signal processing for automatic speech recognition.
-He has worked on systems for AT&T Corporation for speech recognition.
+Lawrence R. Rabiner (born 28 September 1943) is an American electrical engineer.
+He worked in the fields of digital signal processing and speech processing, in particular in digital signal processing for automatic speech recognition.
+He worked on systems for AT&T Corporation for speech recognition.

-He holds a joint academic appointment between Rutgers University and the University of California, Santa Barbara.
+He is a Professor Emeritus of Electrical and Computer Engineering at the University of California, Santa Barbara and Distinguished Professor Emeritus at Rutgers University.